jbpenrath/grommet-rollup-sideeffect/README.md

 ## The issue

-The error logged is the following :
+When using the module `ThemeContext.Extend` provided by Grommet, the production build is broken with the following error:

 ```bash
 Error: Minified React error #130;
 visit https://reactjs.org/docs/error-decoder.html?invariant=130&args[]=undefined&args[]= for the